 - Plan a Sunday with the theme: "Widen the Welcome: UCC for Mental Health"

 - Use the collection of worship resources in the Resource Guide for Mental Health Sunday.
-You will find some newly created resources in the resource section below.
+You will find some resources in the resource section below.
 Worship resources include sermon ideas as well as complete sermons, a litany, unison prayers and more.

 - Explore the Congregational Toolkits for teaching your congregation about mental illnesses